 This deposit is nonrefundable even if you drop all courses before they begin.
 For additional information about refund policies, please refer to FEES AND PAYMENT in the left menu bar.

 You will use your UCLA ID number to obtain a UCLA logon via MyUCLA.
 If you already have a UCLA logon, you do not need to create a new logon.
 Simply log in to your pre-existing account.
 Be sure to update your address, e-mail, and phone number if necessary.

-The UCLA Schedule of Online Courses is now available.
+The UCLA Schedule of Online Courses is available starting January 13.